Cafayate

 Cafayate (/es/) is a town located at the central zone of the Valles Calchaquíes in the province of Salta, Argentina.

 It sits 1683 m above mean sea level, at a distance of 189 km from Salta City and 1329 km from Buenos Aires.
 It has about 12,000 inhabitants.

 The town is an important tourist centre for exploring the Calchaquíes valleys, and because of the quality and originality of the wines produced in the area.
 The town was founded in 1840 by Manuel Fernando de Aramburu, at the site of a mission.
 In 1863 the Cafayate Department was created, of which Cafayate is the capital.

 Etymology

 The Cafayates were a tribe of the Diaguita-Calchaquí group, which, together with the related Tolombón, inhabited the Valles Calchaquíes prior to the arrival of the Spanish Conquistadores.
 Their language was known as Cacán.
 Like other Diaguita tribes, they had recently fallen under the influence of the Incas, after a prolonged resistance.
 They later mounted a fierce resistance to the Spaniards.

-Even though most agree that the root of Cafayate is Quechua, the meaning of the term is disputed.
-Some claim it to mean "Box of Water", others to be a deformation of Capac-Yac ("Great Lake") or Capac-Yaco ("Great Chief" or "Wealthy People").
-Another Cacán version understands it as "Grave of Sorrows".
+The name is considered to originate from Cacán, meaning 'Grave of Sorrows'.